-- e.
-Power and communication lines Power and communication lines running between banks of solar panels and to nearby electric substations or interconnections with buildings shall be buried underground.
-Exemptions may be granted by Model Community in instances where shallow bedrock, water courses, or other elements of the natural landscape interfere with the ability to bury lines, or distance makes undergrounding infeasible, at the discretion of the zoning administrator. - f.
-Fencing Perimeter fencing for the site shall not include barbed wire or woven wire designs, and shall preferably use wildlife-friendly fencing standards that include clearance at the bottom.
-Alternative fencing can be used if the site is incorporating agrivoltaics. - 2.
-Stormwater and NPDES Solar farms are subject to Model Community's stormwater management and erosion and sediment control provisions and NPDES permit requirements.
-Solar collectors shall not be considered impervious surfaces if the project complies with ground cover standards, as described in A.1.c. of this ordinance. - 3.
-Other standards and codes All solar farms shall be in compliance with all applicable local, state and federal regulatory codes, including the State of Iowa Uniform Building Code, as amended; and the National Electric Code, as amended. - 4.
+Community in instances where shallow bedrock, water courses, or other elements of the natural landscape interfere with the ability to bury lines, or distance makes undergrounding infeasible, at the discretion of the zoning administrator.

+f.
+Fencing - Perimeter fencing for the site shall not include barbed wire or woven wire designs, and shall preferably use wildlife-friendly fencing standards that include clearance at the bottom.
+Alternative fencing can be used if the site is incorporating agrivoltaics.

+- 2. Stormwater and NPDES Solar farms are subject to Model Community's stormwater management and erosion and sediment control provisions and NPDES permit requirements.
+Solar collectors shall not be considered impervious surfaces if the project complies with ground cover standards, as described in A.1.c of this ordinance. - 3.
+Other standards and codes All solar farms shall be in compliance with all applicable local, state and federal regulatory codes, including the State of Illinois Uniform Building Code, as amended; and the National Electric Code, as amended. - 4.
 Site Plan Required The applicant shall submit a detailed site plan for both existing and proposed conditions, showing locations of all solar arrays, other structures, property lines, rights-of-way, service roads, floodplains, wetlands and other protected natural resources, topography, electric equipment, and all other characteristics requested by Model Community.
 The site plan should show all zoning districts and overlay districts. - 5.
 Aviation Protection For solar farms located within 500 feet of an airport or within approach zones of an airport, the applicant must complete and provide the results of a glare analysis through a qualitative analysis of potential impact, field test demonstration, or geometric analysis of ocular impact in consultation with the Federal Aviation Administration (FAA) Office of Airports, consistent with the Interim Policy, FAA Review of Solar Energy Projects on Federally Obligated Airports, or most recent version adopted by the FAA. - 6.
-Agricultural Protection Solar farms must comply with site assessment or soil identification standards that are intended to identify agricultural soils.
-Model Community may require mitigation for use of prime soils for solar array placement, including the following: - a.
-Demonstrating co-location of agricultural uses (agrivoltaics) on the project site. - b.
-Using an interim use or time-limited CUP that allows the site to be returned to agriculture at the end of life of the solar installation. - c.
-Placing agricultural conservation easements on an equivalent number of prime soil acres adjacent to or surrounding the project site. - d.
-Locating the project in a wellhead protection area for the purpose or removing agricultural uses from high risk recharge areas.
+Agricultural Protection Solar farms must comply with site assessment or soil identification standards that are intended to identify agricultural soils, including submitting an Agricultural Impact Mitigation Plan to Model Community and the Illinois Department Agriculture, as required in Illinois Statutes (505ILCS 147, or successor statute).
+Model Community may require mitigation for use of prime soils for solar array placement, including the following:

+a.
+Demonstrating co-location of agricultural uses (agrivoltaics) on the project site.

+b.
+Using an interim use or time-limited CUP that allows the site to be returned to agriculture at the end of life of the solar installation.

+c.
+Placing agricultural conservation easements on an equivalent number of prime soil acres adjacent to or surrounding the project site.

+d.
+Locating the project in wellhead protection area for the purpose of removing agricultural uses from high risk recharge areas.